tinacms/tina.io/content/docs/tina-cloud/data-layer.md

 "start-tina": "yarn tinacms server:start -c \"next start\" --experimentalData"
 ```

-Once the flag is added and the TinaCMS cli is executed using the flag, the generated schema will be updated. **These
+Once the flag is added and the TinaCMS CLI is executed using the flag, the generated schema will be updated. **These
 updates must be committed and pushed to the remote GitHub repository in order to activate the data layer.**

 # Indexing